ipld/ipld/graphsync/graphsync.md

 11   Additional Peers.
 PeerIDs in extra.
 12   Not enough vespene gas ($)
 13   Other Protocol - info in extra.
+14   Partial Response w/ metadata, may include blocks, metadata in extra

 # success - terminal
 20   Request Completed, full content.